defold/extender/README_XCLOUD_SERVER.md

            server_name  build-stage-darwin.defold.com;
    ```
 1. Pass all requests to the web application running on port 8080.
+Raise max file upload size to 500MB.

    Replace this:
    ```